 From receiving the HCISPP (Healthcare Information Security and Privacy Practitioner) certification to simply understanding how to safely and securely utilize company email, healthcare cyber security training needs are different for every company and every team of employees.

 Why is healthcare cyber security training so important?

-In the first five months of 2018, breaches in data security through healthcare plans skyrocketed by 1,000%.
+In 2018, breaches in data security through healthcare plans skyrocketed by 1,000%.
 If that number does not make you sit upright and rethink your program for healthcare cyber security training, consider these stats:

 - The 1,000% increase in compromised security affected 884,360 individuals in 24 separate breaches in health plans alone

 - Healthcare providers make up 75% of the companies with hacked data

 - Small businesses weren’t safe either, with 12 breaches affecting 100,602 customers in the first five months of 2018